Armgard von Cramm: World War II

-After the death of her husband in 1934, Armgard moved into Reckenwalde castle with her sons and managed an estate in Wojnowo, Lubusz Voivodeship, Province of Brandenburg (now Wojnowo, Poland), together with her new partner Alexis Pantchoulidzew.
+After the death of her husband in 1934, Armgard moved into Reckenwalde palace with her sons and managed an estate in Wojnowo, Lubusz Voivodeship, Province of Brandenburg (now Wojnowo, Poland), together with her new partner, Alexis Pantchoulidzew, an exiled Russian nobleman.
 Alexis accompanied Armgard to the wedding of Bernhard to Princess Juliana.

 During World War II Armgard and Alexis were observed by the local Gestapo.
 Her apolitical past and the service that the monarchist and anti-Stalinist Colonel Pantchoulidzew later rendered in the war to the German Reich Railway, would have shielded her from Nazi authorities.
 The SS demanded in September 1944 in Recke, one of Armgard's properties, Schloss Woynowo Walde for military purposes.
 Armgard and Alexis gave an account of the withdrawal in 1945 of the Wehrmacht behind the Oder-line on their estate at Neumark.

-Various writers, W.Klinkenberg a.o. have accused Armgard of sexual promiscuity, intrigue, conspiracy, and – as with her son Aschwin – of Nazi sympathies.
+Wim Klinkenberg ansd some other writers have accused Armgard of sexual promiscuity, intrigue, conspiracy, and – as with her son Aschwin – of Nazi sympathies.
 In March 2004, her son Bernhard tried to rectify this image with an open letter to The Times.

 Life in the Netherlands

 She lived from early 1952 with her partner Alexis Pantchoulidzew in House Warmelo at Diepenheim.
 Alexis went on to be the Netherlands' sole representative at the 1956 Summer Olympics, competing in dressage.
 Alexis Pantchoulidzew died in 1968.

+Armgard was a convert to Roman Catholicism like her granddaughter Princess Irene, but decided against attending Irene's controversial wedding to Carlos Hugo, Duke of Parma, which neither the Dutch royal family nor any Dutch diplomatic representative attended.
+The family nevertheless gathered at Armgard's home for the television coverage of the wedding.